 In 2011 Rosemary completed two years as President of The Royal Photographic Society and now enjoys more time for her own photography.
 A member of both Epsom Camera Club and Molesey Photographic Club Rosemary also enters exhibitions, lectures and judges.

 Judging: I am a PAGB and SPA Judge.
 I am currently Chair of the SPA Judges' Committee.
 I was a selector for the Shanghai International Photographic Art Exhibition in 2010 and a member of the IPA 2011 Jury and have twice been a selector for Digital Camera POTY.
-In addition to serving as Chairman of the RPS Exhibitions Committee for 6 years I have judged exhibitions, including Bristol and Southampton International and Basingstoke, Solihull and Winchester BPE exhibitions.
+I served as Chairman of the RPS Exhibitions Committee from 2001-07 and have I have judged exhibitions, including Bristol and Southampton International and Basingstoke, Solihull and Winchester BPE exhibitions.
 I Have also judges the PAGB GB Cup as well as many visits to PAGB Federations.
 Please contact me.

 Discussions: Much can be gained by discussing images in a group environment with th eopportunity to speak with the photographer.
 I believe this critique based approach to be valuable within clubs and I am happy to lead such evenings.
 Please contact me to discuss further.

 Exhibitions: Having gaining my ABPE in 2019 and my AFIAP in 2009 I currently support the British Photographic Exhibition circuit and the UK International Exhibitions.
 Receiving Gold, Silver, and Bronze RPS Medals at Southampton in 2008, along with acceptances in The Royal Photographic Society International Print Exhibition and The London Salon of Photography are my most memorable exhibition achievements.
 I also exhibit as a member of Spectrum Photo Art.